Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Introduction

 \section{Introduction}

 In the summer of 2024, Coinbase announced that they had executed a transaction between AI agents with access to cryptocurrency wallets \citep{armstrong2024tweet}.
 Within months, an AI agent possessing a memecoin named \$GOAT had reportedly became a millionaire \citep{sharma2024exploring} and the market cap for AI agent-related tokens soared above \$70 billion \citep{vardai2025not}.
-Now, some predict that there could be as many as 1 million AI agents making use of blockchain by the end of 2025 \citep{odonnell2024year}.
+Now, by some estimates, there are already as many as 1 million AI agents using blockchain \citep{odonnell2024year} --- a number some say will rise to 1 trillion by 2040 \citep{tether2025aiagents}.
 Amid growing concerns that AI is developing capabilities that could lead to catastrophic harm \citep{bengio2024government}, some commentators find these developments ``terrifying'' \citep{prajapati2025goat}.

-For example, in this new reality, it is not hard to imagine that an AI agent which has been given access to cryptocurrency and then told to increase its holdings might decide to execute on this instruction by launching a smart contract-based pyramid scheme \citep{kell2023forsage}.
+In this new reality, for example, it is not hard to imagine that an AI agent which has been given access to cryptocurrency and told to increase its holdings might decide to execute on this instruction by launching a smart contract-based pyramid scheme \citep{kell2023forsage}.
 In this scenario, the agent's use of blockchain could make it technically challenging to dismantle the scheme \citep{defilippi2024blockchain}.
-What is more, if the AI agent itself is also decentralized \citep{oasis2025trustlessagents}, there would be no way in principle to take down either the smart contract \textit{or} the agent --- and no clear recourse in the form of fund confiscation or criminal prosecution \citep{nzherald2024cullen}.
+What is more, if the AI agent itself is also decentralized \citep{oasis2025trustlessagents}, there might be no way to take down either the smart contract \textit{or} the agent --- and no clear recourse in the form of fund confiscation or criminal prosecution \citep{nzherald2024cullen}.

-Anxiety about such scenarios, we argue, is not ill-founded.
-This is because giving AI agents access to cryptocurrencies and smart contracts introduces powerful new vectors of AI harm.
-Why?
-The root cause lies in some defining properties of cryptocurrencies and smart contracts: namely, their sovereignty, immutability, pseudo-anonymity, and ability to support trustless transactions.
-In the hands of AI agents, these properties spawn unique new vectors of AI harm that do not arise even when giving AI agents access to fiat currency.
-We dub these new vectors of AI harm \textit{Autonomy}, \textit{Anonymity}, and \textit{Automaticity}.
+We posit that anxiety about such scenarios is not ill-founded. \textbf{The reason, we argue in this position paper, is that giving AI agents access to cryptocurrencies and smart contracts introduces powerful new vectors of AI harm.} The root cause, we propose, lies in four defining properties of blockchain: namely, its \textit{sovereignty}, \textit{immutability}, \textit{pseudo-anonymity}, and ability to support \textit{trustless transactions} (Fig. \ref{fig:propertiesvectors}).
+In the hands of AI agents, these properties spawn unique new vectors of AI harm --- that do not arise even when giving AI agents access to fiat currency) --- which we dub: \textit{Autonomy}, \textit{Anonymity}, and \textit{Automaticity} (Fig. \ref{fig:propertiesvectors}).